zilishen/documentation/content/nms/nim/about/config-templates.md

 ## Template submission

-Template submission in Instance Manager is the process of deploying an NGINX configuration generated from a template to a specified target.
-It's a crucial step that actualizes the theoretical design of a template into a active, functioning NGINX configuration.
-This process involves taking the parameters filled out by the user, combining them with the chosen template (either a base template or one or more augment templates), and applying the resulting configuration to the intended NGINX environment.
+A template submission is the process of applying a configuration generated from a template to a specified target within the NGINX environment.
+It involves selecting a template—either a base template for creating a new configuration or an augment template for adding to or modifying an existing configuration—filling out the required parameters based on the template's structure, and then deploying this configuration to the chosen target.
+This target could be an individual NGINX instance, a group of instances, or a staged configuration setting for testing purposes.

+Template submission effectively bridges the gap between configuration design and implementation, turning theoretical designs into operational reality within the NGINX infrastructure.

 Key aspects of template submission include: